Most eukaryotic cells divide so that the ploidy or number of chromosomes remains conserved.

 Eventually, a crack emerges in the center of the cell, leading to the formation of two identical daughter cells.

-Eukaryotic cells, on the other hand, have an organized central compartment, called the nucleus, and other structures, such as mitochondria and chloroplasts.
+On the other hand, Eukaryotic cells have an organized central compartment, called the nucleus, and other structures, such as mitochondria and chloroplasts.

 Most eukaryotic cells divide and produce identical copies of themselves by increasing their cell volume and duplicating their DNA through a series of defined phases known as the cell cycle.